rlribeiro96/postal-codes/README.md

-# postalcodes - Search For Postal Codes
+# postalcodes - Search For Postal Codes Information

 iOS Application using AlamoFire to make requests, CoreData to store a huge CSV file full of postal codes and SnapKit for better constraint managing of the View code.